gdgfresno/gdgfresno.github.io/pages/contact.md

 teaser: ""
 permalink: "/contact/"
 ---
-You can [contact us through email][1] or our social media (Meetup and Facebook).
+You can [contact us through email][1] or our social media (GDG Community site and Facebook).
 Social media links are below in the footer section.

  [1]: mailto:info@gdgfresno.com